dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #1 StructureType correction.md

 - To be clear, this proposal does not need to guarantee that the `SType` field is in position 0 (i.e. first), that requirement is only necessary to implement the functionality [proposed by the unmanaged chaining system](Proposal%20-%20Vulkan%20Struct%20Chaining%20-%20%232%20Unmanaged%20Chaining.md)
+- Not all structures exposed by Vulkan have a default value for the `SType`, (e.g. `BaseOutStructure` and `BaseInStructure`), where no default is available, the `StructureType()` method only returns the current value, rather than setting it.

 # Implementation Notes